 For many sufferers, migraine may compromise the quality of their life and pre-dispose them to depression and anxiety.
 The good news is that diet and lifestyle modifications together with supplementation can become game changers when it comes to treating migraines.
 The following is a list of some of the migraine triggers and how to avoid them:

 Amines are the naturally occurring histamine and tyramine found in food.
 Luckily, you have two enzymes in your body to help you breakdown both.
 Enzyme DAO breaks down histamine, while MAO breaks down tyramine.
 When you eat too much processed food or don't have enough amounts of the two enzymes, both histamine and/or tyramine will keep circulating within your body, thus increasing your chances of having migraine episodes.

-During pregnancy, the fetus produces histamine and in return the mother-to-be produces much more amounts of DAO, than normal, to protect herself from any histamine excess.
-What's even more interesting is that a study on pregnant women showed that 89% of the participants either had no attacks or fewer attacks through the pregnancy to the end of the third trimester.
+And interestingly, a study on pregnant women showed that 89% of the participants either had no attacks or fewer attacks through the pregnancy to the end of the third trimester.

 According to a CNN Health report:

 “Excessive amounts of simple carbohydrates, such as white sugar and pasta, can cause migraine headaches.
 When you eat simple carbs, your blood sugar rises.
 Your body then produces extra insulin to break down the sugar, which in turn causes your blood sugar levels to drop dramatically.
 That spike and plummet of blood sugar can lead to headaches.”

 - Preservatives: Nitrates and nitrites, which are usually added to processed meats, including sausage, pepperoni and lunch meat, are known to be migraine triggers.